AmandaKitSam/traffic-lights/README.md

 - Provide the output for the light changes which occur during a given thirty minute period.

+---

+### For Demonstration Purposes

+- Set the time frame of animations shorter to see: <br/>
+Are the traffic lights animations working correctly for both North South and East West?
+(Yes)

 ## Interpretation

-### My 1st Approach of Solving the Problem - Using skills in HTML5, CSS3 (+ Flexbox) and jQuery
+### First Approach of Solving the Problem - Using skills in jQuery for the animation

-- Review the code: index.html, style1.css and main.js
+- Review the code: index.html, style1.css and main.js (the animation run for 6 times as required)

 - Please visit the demo here: https://amandakitsam.github.io/traffic-lights/

-### My 2nd Approach of Solving the Problem - Using skills in HTML5, CSS3 (+ Flexbox) and @keyframes for the animation
+### Second Approach of Solving the Problem - Using skills in CSS3 @keyframes for the animation

-- Instead of using jQuery for the traffic lights animation, I also tried to use `@keyframes` for the animation.
+- `@keyframes` for the animation: controls the intermediate steps in a CSS animation sequence

 - Review the code: index2.html and style2.css

-### After reviewing 2 approaches to solve the problem, I found that using jQuery to solving the problem was a lot quicker, and the code was straight forward.
-- Tried 2 approaches (`@keyframes` and `jQuery`) of solving the problem - look at the problem in a different way
+### After Reviewing 2 Approaches to Solve the Problem:

+- Using jQuery for this project - Set time efficiency

+- Using CSS @keyframes for this project - Create smooth animation effects

 ## Implementation